With decentralized finance so explosive over the past year, it’s no wonder that there are so many DEXs and liquidity pools operating and popping up.

 1inch Exchange Security

-As is the case for anything crypto related security is key and a major concern for all users.
+As is the case for anything crypto-related, security is key and a primary concern for all users.

-One way in which 1inch is secure is that it is a non-custodial DEX aggregator platform.
+One way 1inch is secure is that it is a non-custodial DEX aggregator platform.
 That means they never have possession of your coins or the private keys.
-Unlike centralized exchanges that require you to deposit your cryptocurrencies in order to trade, at 1inch your coins always remain in your wallet and in your possession.
+So, unlike centralized exchanges that require you to deposit your cryptocurrencies to trade, at 1inch, your coins always remain in your wallet and in your possession.

 1inch Customer Support

-While you might not expect much in the way of support from a decentralized exchange with no account registration process, and no fees for trading, the 1inch team has actually made sure that customer support is available through a number of channels.
+While you might not expect much in the way of support from a decentralized exchange with no account registration process and no fees for trading, the 1inch team has actually made sure that customer support is available through several channels.